DONNA GEPHART -- Q & A

 A: 1.
 Family and friends -- LOVE!

-2. Good health -- that's why I exercise, eat well, sleep as much as I need and spend time with people who make me feel good.
+2. Good health -- that's why I exercise, eat well, sleep as much as I need and spend time with people who brighten my spirits.

 3. Being kind -- to each other, to animals and to our planet.

-5. Creativity -- that's why I enjoy writing and cooking and seeing live performances of all kinds.
+5. Creativity -- that's why I enjoy writing, gardening, cooking and seeing live performances of all kinds.

 6. Trying to understand myself and others -- because this leads to acceptance and peace instead of fear and cruelty.
-Reading is a great way to better understand myself and others.
+Reading is a great way to better understand myself and others, to widen one's world.

 7. Volunteering -- it's the rent we pay for living on this amazing planet of ours.

-8. Being a vegetarian -- good for me, good for the environment and good for the ANIMALS!
+8. Being a vegan -- good for me, good for the environment and good for the ANIMALS!

 9. Daydreaming -- it's essential to imagine the good things we want to happen in our lives.